allaboutopensource/Nagios-Automation/README.md

 Playbook for setting up the Nagios agent on the Linux clients (CentOS/RHEL/) and add them to the monitoring in Nagios via the API.
+Your machine should be connected to internet to download the NRPE agent frm the Nagios website.

 There are several ways to automate Nagios XI but I am using the API method which could be faster then the other ways of automating Nagios.